rupeshs/verity/readme.md

 - **OpenVINO** - CPU / iGPU / NPU
 - **Ollama** - CPU / CUDA / Apple Metal

-## 📦Dependencies
+## Dependencies
 - Python 3.10 or higher
 - uv - fast Python package and project manager
 - Node.js

 ## How to Install and Run
-Follow the steps to install and run on Windows.
+Follow the steps to install and run on Windows(Automated).
 - Step 1: Install SearXNG by following [this guide](https://nolowiz.com/how-to-use-searxng-as-a-private-search-api-step-by-step-guide/)
 - Step 2: Clone/Download verity repo
 - Step 3: Double click `install.bat` to install

 To run CLI interactive app double click `start.bat`.
-To run WebUI start the webserver by double clicking `webserver.bat`.
+To run WebUI start the webserver by double clicking `start-webserver.bat` and start frontend by double clicking `start-webui.bat`.
 OpenVINO models will be downloaded in the first run.

 ### Manual installation